Context Engineering for AI Agents (2025): Practical Guide

 Step 1: Audit Your Current Stack

 Map your agent's input to the 6 layers.
-Ask:
+Ask yourself:

 • Which layers are implicit (hardcoded, scattered)?